intuedge/code-of-conduct/Attendee Procedure for incident handling.md

 **Note**: Incidents that violate the Code of Conduct are extremely damaging to the community, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the offenders, and the community at large, to grow, learn, and become better.
-RailsBridge organizers requests that they be your first resource when reporting a RailsBridge-related incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.
+RailsBridge organizers request that they be your first resource when reporting a RailsBridge-related incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.

 TO DO: Contact information?
+TO DO: RailsBridge vs. BridgeFoundry?
+TO DO: remove 911 reference as US-specific; reference the doc where the correct info would be?